zetlen/mozu-zubat/README.md

         -o, --dest            Specify a destination other than the default /compiled/scripts directory of your theme.
         -m, --manualancestry  Specify theme ancestry at the command line instead of analyzing it through theme.json.
             Example: zubat -m ../parentThemeDir -m ../grandparentThemeDir -m ../Core4

+        -b, --buildconfig     Specify an alternate location for the build configuration file.
+Defaults to `build.js`.

         -v, --verbose         Talk a lot.
         -q, --quiet           Don't talk at all.